PaccMann/paccmann_sarscov2/README.md

 1. Train a multimodal protein-compound interaction classifier, also known as the affinity predictor ([source code](https://github.com/PaccMann/paccmann_predictor))
 2. Train a toxicity predictor ([source code](https://github.com/PaccMann/toxsmi))
-3. Train a generative model for omic profiles, also known as the ProteinVAE ([source code](https://github.com/PaccMann/paccmann_omics))
+3. Train a generative model for encoded proteins, also known as the ProteinVAE ([source code](https://github.com/PaccMann/paccmann_omics))
 4. Train a generative model for molecules, also known as the SELFIESVAE ([source code](https://github.com/PaccMann/paccmann_chemistry))
 5. Train PaccMann^RL on SARS-CoV-2 using the pretained models from above ([source code](https://github.com/PaccMann/paccmann_generator))